gipplab/AnnoMathTeX/README.md

-# AnnoMathTeX
+# \>>AnnoMathTeX<<

-AnnoMathTeX is a LaTeX text and formula annotation recommendation tool for STEM documents.
+AnnoMathTeX is a LaTeX text and formula annotation recommendation tool for STEM (Science, Technology, Engineering, Mathematics) documents.
 It allows users to annotate identifiers in mathematical formulae, the entire formula as well as the named entities contained in a document (recommended formats being .tex or .txt) with the corresponding concept.
-Theses concepts are taken from a number of different sources, [Wikidata](https://www.wikidata.org) being one of them, in which case the selected token is annotated with the [Wikidata QID](https://en.wikipedia.org/wiki/Wikidata#Items).
+Theses concepts are extracted from a number of different sources.

+[Wikidata](https://www.wikidata.org) being one of them, in which case the selected token is annotated with the [Wikidata QID](https://en.wikipedia.org/wiki/Wikidata#Items).

 ## Motivation
 Machine Learning has proven time and time again to be extremely useful in classification tasks.
 However, very large amounts of labeled data are necessary to train machine learning methods.
-Currently, there is no large enough labeled dataset containing mathematical formulae annotated with their semantics available, that could be used to train machine learning models.
+Currently, there is no large enough labeled dataset containing mathematical formulae annotated with their semantics available, that could be used to train machine learning models. >>AnnoMathTeX<< offers a first approach to facilitate the annotation of mathematical formulae in STEM documents, by recommending the concept associated to a certain identifier of formula to the user who is annotating the document.

+The recommendations for the concepts are taken from four different sources:

 ## Features

 What makes your project stand out?
 Include logo/demo screenshot etc.